piaodazhu/dyco-coroutine/README.md

 ## SSL

 dyco SSL API is provided to bring great performance gains to SSL communication.
 But `libssl` and `libcrypto` must be installed before building dyco-coroutine if anyone want to call SSL API.
+See more in `example/ssl_server.c example/ssl_client`.

 **Lack of SSL part is also OK**, the main part of dyco can be built without any dependencies.